regebro/how-to-diff-xml/talk.rst

     had took more than one and a half minute.
 So I went on to trying to improve that, making the matching faster etc.

-    One of the biggest speedups was implementing a shortcut.
-If any match was 100%, then we'd stop looking for better matchings.
-I also added a flag to choose between three different ways of calculating how different two nodes are, "accurate" (the one used in 2.0), "fast" (good enough) and "faster" which is only so-so.
+    One of the biggest speedups was implementing a shortcut. -> If any match was 100%, then we'd stop looking for better matchings. -> I also added a flag to choose between three different ways of calculating how different two nodes are, "accurate" (the one used in 2.0), "fast" (good enough) and "faster" which is only so-so.

+    -> And I added a fast-match option, which uses LCS as a first step to find matches quick, and then do the slower algorithms on the unmatched nodes.

 ----